 The US government only appears as a hypocrite if we assume that the US federal government represents a definitive ideological position.
 In reality, the US government, like all governments, represented different agricultural positions and interests at different times, which was reflected in its position on international trade negotiations.
 Producers in the Corn Belt were in favor of freer trade policies and against price support.
-Whereas wheat and cotton growers were against freer trade policies and in favor of price support.
-There was also a divide within the US government between the Department of Agriculture and the Department of State.
-The Department of Agriculture prioritized market stabilization and supply management while the Department of State was more comfortable with freer trade policies.
-In fact, in 1945, each department published a very different vision.
-The Depart of State's Proposals for Expansion of World Trade and Employment would provide the blueprint for the ITO (and GATT).
-The Department of Agriculture's A Post-War Foreign Trade Program for United States Agriculture looked to the FAO to lead on the international front and would later support Orr's World Food Board proposal.
-58
+Whereas wheat and cotton growers were against freer trade policies and in favor of price support.55 There was also a divide within the US government between the Department of Agriculture and the Department of State.56 The Department of Agriculture prioritized market stabilization and supply management while the Department published a very different vision.
+The Depart of State's Proposals for Expansion of World Trade and Employment would provide the blueprint for the ITO (and GATT).57 The Department of Agriculture's A Post-War Foreign Trade Program for United States Agriculture looked to the FAO to lead on the international front and would later support Orr's World Food Board proposal.58